-If a sign is supplied in the roadbook, the back cover of the readbook or route instructions shall be printed on one side with "OK and "SOS" on the other side, and printed on early min.
+if a sign is supplied in the roadbook, the back cover of the roadbook or route instructions shall be printed on one side with "OK" and "SOS" on the other side, and printed on eard min.
 130gsm).
 The background must be at least A4 size (297mm x 210mm).
-For all Australian Rally Championship and National-level Tarmac Pally events the sign background must be A3 size (420mm x 297mm).
+For all Australian Rally Championship and National level Tarmac Rally events the sign background must be A3 size (420mm x 297mm).
 The sign may be folded to fit within the A5 tornal (148mm x 210mm) of the roadbook or route instructions.

-Hood signs shall be on a mounting show of area at least 620 cm, and the tellers shall be clearly discornable and fill for the purpose.
+Fload signs shall be on a mounting shoot of area at least 620 cm2 and the tellers shall be clearly discornable and fill for the purpose.
 Such signs may be mounted on to rectangular or triangular self-supporting brackets.
-Where the crew is to supply the sign, if shall be presented at scrutting.
+Where the crew is to supply the sign, it shall be presented at scruttiny.